What Is Inventory Management?

 Considering the fact that everything around your supply chain is mostly, if not all, out of your control, it's recommended that you have a backup plan in place.

 It sounds like an obvious bit of advice.
 It is.
 Your more advanced retailers will undoubtedly have a robust supply chain that will include a backup plan if some part of it fails.
-But that doesn't mean that it is also not easily overlooked by other retailers, both big and small.
+But that doesn't mean that it is also not easily overlooked by other retailers, both large and small.

 As for the complexity of the plan, it can be simple.
 So long as it can help you where the supply chain breaks, it should be okay.